Setting up a shared group folder in a reference manager

 If using reference managers is not for you, did you also know you can share documents on Teams?
 Just create a team and convert your PDFs to Word documents.
 These can then be shared via the Teams files and annotated by your group.
 But remember you will still need to create the references for all your sources when you are done.

-And of course, don’t forget that your Librarian is more than happy to help you find relevant information for your project, as well as supporting your use of Mendeley or Zotero if you need them!
+And of course, don’t forget that our Librarians are more than happy to help you find relevant information for your project, as well as supporting your use of Mendeley or Zotero if you need them!
+Please email us or book an appointment.

 Good luck!!